chunyufen/HKU_PhD_Thesis_Template/README.md

   1. Declarations

-  1. Acknowledgments
+  1. Acknowledgments (Amended with declarations in relation to use of generative AI materials)

-  1. (optional) Publications
+  1. Publications (Optional)

   1. Table of Contents

+  1. List of Abbreviations

   1. List of Figures